 Brenda Penninx, PhD, is professor at the department of psychiatry of Amsterdam UMC, Vrije Universiteit Amsterdam.
 Since 2004 she leads the nulti-site, longitudinal Netherlands Study of Depression and Anxiety (NESDA: www.nesda.nl), but is involved in several other (national and EU-funded) mental health cohort and intervention studies.
 Her research pays large attention to disease heterogeneity, for instance on immunometabolic depression.
 Penninx leads a research group involving over 30 researchers.
 She currently serves as vice-president of the Royal Netherlands Academy of Sciences.

 Kerry Ressler, USA

 Steffen Thirstrup, The Netherlands

 Steffen Thirstrup is the Chief Medical Officer at the European Medicines Agency (EMA), Amsterdam, NL.
-He is also an adjunct professor in pharmacotherapy and the Faculty of Health at Copenhagen University.
+He is also an adjunct professor in pharmacotherapy at the Faculty of Health at Copenhagen University.
 ST is a medical doctor, a PhD, and is a board-certified specialist in clinical pharmacology and therapeutics.
 On top of 10 years clinical experience, he has worked at the Danish Medicines Agency being involved in EU regulatory processes as member of CHMP and CAT at EMA as well as head of the licensing department.
 Before becoming CMO at EMA Steffen worked 9 years as a strategic regulatory consultant for pharma industry at NDA Group AB.